This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Yes.
-This recipe has been tested using King Arthur Gluten Free Measure For Measure Flour with success.
-If you’d like to make gluten-free morning glory muffins, I recommend using this brand of gluten-free flour.
+Certainly!
+This muffin recipe has been successfully made with King Arthur Gluten Free Measure For Measure Flour.
+If you’re aiming for gluten-free morning glory muffins, this brand of flour is highly recommended.

 Ways To Use Leftover Ingredients